Healthy Retail & Dining Initiatives

 Share your Story

 Media buzz attracts customers!
 Maximize traditional and social media outlets to ensure all potential consumers know about your area’s healthy food retail initiatives!
-Also disseminate your process and progress at various levels, including state (e.g., NC Unity Conference and Sustainable Agriculture Conference by Carolina Farm Stewards), regional (e.g., Southern Obesity Summit), and national (e.g. American Public Health Association Annual Conference).
+Also disseminate your process and progress at various levels, including state (e.g., Unity Conference and Sustainable Agriculture Conference by Carolina Farm Stewards), regional (e.g., Southern Obesity Summit), and national (e.g. American Public Health Association Annual Conference).
 Share American Indian initiatives with other American Indian health and agricultural research groups, along with two leading ethnic minority research organizations, African American Collaborative Obesity Research Network and the Salud America!

 Getting Started on Strategies to Increase Healthy Food Retailing in your Community